aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 Problem Statement :- [**First Bad Version**](https://leetcode.com/problems/first-bad-version/description/)

-* For this question we have given a number n which denotes how many commits has been made and there is one faulty commit present in between 1 to n commits so we have to find that fault commit and one method isBadVersion() is given which returns whether version is bad version.
+* For this question we have given a number n which denotes how many commits have been made and there is one faulty commit present in between 1 to n commits so we have to find that fault commit and one method isBadVersion() is given which returns whether version is bad version.
-* For Solution we have define our search space 1 to n and applying binary search according to below code if it is bad version then we are making **end = mid** why? because that **mid** can be the starting point of bad version or it is before that so for that reaseon we are doing this and if it is not a bad version then **start = mid + 1** because if **mid** is not a bad version then there is a possibility after mid only fault commit will be present.
+* For Solution we have defined our search space 1 to n and applied binary search according to the below code if it is a bad version then we are making **end = mid** why? because that **mid** can be the starting point of a bad version or it is before that so for that reason we are doing this and if it is not a bad version then **start = mid + 1** because if **mid** is not a bad version then there is a possibility after mid only fault commit will be present.

 ```java
 public class Solution extends VersionControl {